 While smoothing wrinkles is still the first thing that springs to mind when most people hear the word Botox, that's just the tip of the iceberg when it comes to what the popular injectable can do.
 We've explored surprising ways to use Botox in the past, with New York-based dermatologist Dr. Morgan Rabach walking us through every procedure from neck tightening to preventing scars from stretching.
 Now we have her sister, facial plastic surgeon Dr. Lesley Rabach, filling us in on a way to use Botox that appears to have staying power: scalp Botox for sweating.

 Below, find Rabach's thoughts on scalp Botox—everything from the benefits and costs to how it works and what the procedure entails.
-Keep scrolling all the information.
+Keep scrolling for all the information.

 Benefits of Scalp Botox